Shy Boy (Carly Rae Jepsen song)

 "Shy Boy" is a song by Canadian singer-songwriter Carly Rae Jepsen.
-It was released on June 23, 2023, through 604, Schoolboy and Interscope Records, as the lead single from her seventh studio album, The Loveliest Time (2023).
+It was released on June 23, 2023, through 604, Schoolboy, and Interscope Records, as the lead single from her seventh studio album, The Loveliest Time (2023).
+Jepsen co-wrote the song with Ethan Gruska, Kyle Shearer, Nate Campany, Boaz Watson, June Williams, and Ben Romans, recording it at Studio 53 located in London.
+James Ford produced the song.

 Background and release

-The song was released in June 2023, shortly after Jepsen headlined the West Hollywood Pride 2023 festival and announced a series of summer concerts in New York and Los Angeles.
-Around the same time, she was preparing to perform at the Glastonbury Festival, tour Japan in June and July, and join boygenius for several dates on their North American tour.
+"Shy Boy" was released in June 2023, shortly after Jepsen headlined the West Hollywood Pride 2023 festival and announced a series of summer concerts in New York and Los Angeles.
+Around the same time, she was preparing to perform at the Glastonbury Festival, tour Japan in June and July, and join Boygenius for several dates on their North American tour.

 Composition

-"Shy Boy" is a shimmering pop anthem that blends influences of bubbly disco, drawing from artists like Jessie Ware's album That!
+"Shy Boy" is a pop song that blends influences of disco, drawing from artists like Jessie Ware's album, That!
 Feels Good!.
-The song celebrates the excitement of encouraging a shy boy to come out of his shell on the dance floor, with lyrics like, "Shy boy stir me up / You didn't even know you got the Midas touch," while dismissing concerns about others' opinions.
-The track also includes subtle innuendo, with lines such as "Get a lil' somethin' for your morning cup" that can be interpreted in various ways.
-A black-and-white visualizer with a date night theme complements its playful tone.
+The song celebrates the excitement of encouraging a shy boy to come out of his shell on the dance floor, with lyrics like, "Shy boy stir me up / You didn't even know you got the Midas touch", while dismissing concerns about others' opinions.
+The track also includes subtle innuendo, with lines such as "Get a lil' somethin' for your morning cup".

 Critical reception

-Pitchfork described "Shy Boy" as a familiar offering from Jepsen, noting that it features "slices of weapons-grade '80s pop" that come alive with "muscular drum machines and spiraling Moroder synths."
-Consequence magazine described the single as a "funky, romantic tune", with "playful vocals in between layers of wah-wah-clad chordal hits, synth melodies, and a bubbling bass line."
+Harry Tafoya of Pitchfork described "Shy Boy" as a familiar offering from Jepsen, noting that it features "slices of weapons-grade '80s pop" that come alive with "muscular drum machines and spiraling Moroder synths".
+Consequence described the song as a "funky, romantic tune", with "playful vocals in between layers of wah-wah-clad chordal hits, synth melodies, and a bubbling bass line".

+Credits and personnel

+Credits were adapted from the liner notes of The Loveliest Time.